Aphorism: Philosophy

 Professor of Humanities Andrew Hui, author of A Theory of the Aphorism offered the following definition of an aphorism: "a short saying that requires interpretation".
 Hui showed that some of the earliest philosophical texts from traditions around the world used an aphoristic style.
 Some of the earliest texts in the western philosophical canon feature short statements requiring interpretation, as seen in the Pre-Socratics like Heraclitus and Parmenides.
 In early Hindu literature, the Vedas were composed of many aphorisms.
 Likewise, in early Chinese philosophy, Taoist texts like the Tao Te Ching and the Confucian Analects relied on an aphoristic style.
-Francis Bacon, Blaise Pascal, Desiderius Erasmus, and Friedrich Nietzsche rank among some of the most notable philosophers who employed them in the modern time.
+Francis Bacon, Blaise Pascal, Desiderius Erasmus, Arthur Schopenhauer and Friedrich Nietzsche rank among some of the most notable philosophers who employed them in the modern time.

 Andrew Hui argued that aphorisms played an important role in the history of philosophy, influencing the favored mediums of philosophical traditions.
 He argued for example, that the Platonic Dialogues served as a response to the difficult to interpret fragments and phrases which Pre-Socratic philosophers were famous for.
 Hui proposes that aphorisms often arrive before, after, or in response to more systematic argumentative philosophy.
 For example, aphorisms may come before a systematic philosophy, because the systematic philosophy consists of the attempt to interpret and explain the aphorisms, as he argues is the case with Confucianism.
 Alternately, aphorisms may be written against systematic philosophy, as a form of challenge or irreverence, as seen in Nietzsche's work.
 Lastly, aphorisms may come after or following systematic philosophy, as was the case with Francis Bacon, who sought to bring an end to old ways of thinking.